Dismissed, blocked, banished, and despised.

 Grab our checklist to start testing your own pop-ups today and fine-tune an email marketing strategy that customers can’t resist.

 We won't send spam.
 Unsubscribe at any time.

-Cassidy Monforte is the Retention Strategy Manager at Common Thread Collective.
+Cassidy Monforte is the Director of Retention at Common Thread Collective.
 Based in Portland, Oregon, she has spent the last nine years exploring how to use owned channels, primarily email and SMS, to improve both subscriber experience and lifetime value.
 Cassidy can be found on Twitter and LinkedIn talking all things food, dogs, and ecommerce.